NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Scope-and-Requirements.page.md

 - The referral Receiver **must** accept the referral request regardless of whether the patient is known to the service provider
 - The referral Receiver **must** accept potential patients who do **<ins>not</ins>** have a national validated identifier e.g. NHS Number.
 - Where a national identifier is included, it **must** have a [verification status](https://simplifier.net/hl7fhirukcorer4/valueset-ukcore-nhsnumberverificationstatus) of 'Number present and verified' or 'Number present but not traced', otherwise, the referral Sender **must <ins>not</ins>** include it in the request
-- Any new or existing safeguarding concern, recorded as part of the assessment, **should** be included in the referral Sender's request
-- The referral Receiver **must** clearly identify any included safeguarding concern to the end user
 - Any new or existing individual requirements, e.g. need for interpreter, recorded as part of the assessment, **should** be included in the referral Sender's request
 - The referral Receiver **must** clearly identify any included individual requirements to the end user
 - The referral Receiver **must** accurately represent information made by the Sender to the end user